jacolind/crinfu/slidedeck.md

 ## Problem: Difficult to buy

-Long waiting time
+Long waiting time.

-Hours of KYC and AML
+Hours of KYC and AML.

-Register at several exchanges (to reduce dependency and increase liquidity)
+Register at several exchanges (to reduce dependency and increase liquidity).

-Exchanges have different trading rules, fee structures and user interfaces
+Exchanges have different trading rules, fee structures and user interfaces.

 <!---
 * they would not allow more customer!